-Unattended Deaths: Fifty-seven percent (450 out of 809) of all homeless deaths took place outside of a medical setting (i.e., hospital or nursing facility), occurring on streets/sidewalks, outdoors, in vehicles, encampments, shelters, other's residences and other locations.
-Forty-two percent of deaths due to acute/chronic disease-related occurred in non-medical settings.
+Unattended Deaths: 57% (450 out of 809) of all homeless deaths took place outside of a medical setting (i.e., hospital or nursing facility), occurring on streets/sidewalks, outdoors, in vehicles, encampments, shelters, other's residences and other locations.
+42% of deaths due to acute/chronic disease-related occurred in non-medical settings.

-Disparities in Ethnicity & Gender: African American/Black persons represent 41% of total homeless deaths, compared to 19% of general population deaths.
+Disparities in Ethnicity & Gender: Reflecting disparities observed in the broader Alameda County communities experiencing homelessness, African American/Black persons represent 41% of total homeless deaths, compared to 19% of general population deaths.
 Men represent 76.9% of homeless deaths, compared to 51.4% of general population deaths.